Ruth Porat: Google

+In July 2023, Porat was promoted to the newly created role of president and chief investment officer of Alphabet and Google starting from September 1, 2023.
+Her responsibilities include overseeing the company's "Other Bets" ventures, its private equity portfolios, and its investments in real estate, infrastructure and data centers.

+On August 21, 2025, she gave the Friday keynote speech at the annual Jackson Hole Conference convened by the Federal Reserve Bank.
+In June, 2025, Porat gave a speech at ASCO on Google AI's advancements in cancer research.

 Board membership

-She is a member of the Board of Directors of Stanford University Management Company, the University's endowment, the Board of Trustees of Memorial Sloan Kettering Cancer Center, the Board of Directors of The Council on Foreign Relations, the Board of Directors of Bloomberg Philanthropies, and the Board of Directors of The Blackstone Group.
+She is a member of the Board of Directors of Stanford University Management Company, the university's endowment, the Board of Trustees of Memorial Sloan Kettering Cancer Center, the Board of Directors of The Council on Foreign Relations, the Board of Directors of Bloomberg Philanthropies, and the Board of Directors of The Blackstone Group.
 She previously served on the Board of Trustees of Stanford University, the Borrowing Advisory Committee of the United States Treasury, and the Board of Trustees of the Economic Club of New York.
 She is a member of the Advisory Council of the Hutchins Center on Fiscal and Monetary Policy at the Brookings Institution, and the Economic Strategy Group at the Aspen Institute.

 Political views

-Porat supported Hillary Clinton for president in 2008, hosting a fundraiser in New York City, and did the same in 2016.
+Porat supported Hillary Clinton for president in 2008 and 2016, hosting fundraisers for her at the Dakota in New York City.

 In 2011, Porat expressed her support for increased taxes on the wealthy and declared on the topic of significant spending decreases that "we cannot cut our way to greatness".

+In March 2025, San Francisco Mayor Daniel Lurie named Porat as co-chair of "The Partnership for San Francisco" alongside Laurene Powell Jobs.